sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **BPM**: Tempo of a song measured in beats per minute.
 - **Column**: Vertical lines on the playfield where notes are placed.
 The editor uses `0|1|2|3|4|5|6|7|8|9` for timestamp labels.
 - **Key mode**: The number of columns present in a difficulty.
+- **Island**: A group of columns that are meant to be played by a set of keybinds that are physically separated on the keyboard from other keybinds.
 - **Keysounding**: Hitsounding using samples extremely similar or directly from the song in their respective places.
 This method of hitsounding usually provides low feedback to the player.
 - **Slider velocity**: The speed at which the notes/bar lines move on the playfield.
 Base slider velocity (1.0x) is based on the user's scroll speed, and additional changes can be made through inherited (green) timing points.
 - **Long-term slider velocity**: A slider velocity change lasting more than 4 measures.